Shopping Cart Migration Tools

 Ensure design fidelity (especially for mobile)

 Website design plays an important role in ecommerce success.
 Particularly, designs should fit into mobile applications.
-Mobile ecommerce will have a compounded annual growth rate of around 25.5% until 2024.
+Mobile ecommerce continues to experience a significant compounded annual growth rate.
 There are many types of shopping cart software that are responsive to different device sizes.
 Check for design and function fidelity after recreating a store on another provider.
 Visit every page and ensure that all links are working and all elements stack up well when the device screen size changes.

 Close the old store